istio-ecosystem/wharf-multicluster-sync/demo-scenarios.md

 In _org2_, the dev team of _reviews_ learns about the _ratings_ service made available by _org3_.
 So, they decide to build a new version of their service (_reviews-v2_) which takes advantage of the _ratings_ service provided by _org3_.
 The new version of reviews is then made available by _org3_.

 **Demo steps:**

+The steps below demonstrate the automatic (as opposed to user-triggered) binding to a service exposed in a remote cluster.

 1. Make sure _ratings_ is running on _cluster3_.
 2. Expose _ratings_ on cluster3.